 Here’s the technical bit:

-You will now also be able to keep track of how many licenses you have, and what level of access each user have on the server.
+You will now also be able to keep track of how many entitlements you need by access levels for each user.

 A user needs a license (entitlement) when:

 - They have the ability toaccess the server§